jaimegildesagredo/jaimegildesagredo.github.com/_posts/2012-12-21-a-python-restful-api-consumer.markdown

 ## Sounds good, I want to start using it!

 Sorry, not yet.
 Finch is still under active development.
 Although the examples shown here already work, there are some things I want to finish before release the first public version.
-For this first release I want to provide at least complete [CRUD][crud] support, resources definition and asynchronous requests.
+For this first release I want to provide at least complete [CRUD][crud] support, resources definition, authentication and asynchronous requests.
 I think I can have this version for the beginning of 2013.

 And finally, if you are interested in the project you can track progress on the [Github repo][finch], on [this blog][rss] or through my [Twitter account][jaimegil].
 And of course, I would like to know your thoughts.